You spend a third of your life in your bedroom, so it is vitally important to make sure your space is stylish yet functional and calming.

 And of course, a great mattress!

-When choosing a colour decide on the mood that you want to create in the room.
+When choosing a colour, decide on the mood that you want to create in the room.
 Our latest mood board was inspired by my love for this console table ‘Celeste’, by Laura Bohinc.

-I suggest decorating the wall behind the bed with shallow shelves, and placing many small pictures on top of it.
+I suggest decorating the wall behind the bed with shallow shelves and placing many small pictures on top of it.
 I did it for my bedroom!

 In a well-designed bedroom features relaxed and lived-in details.
 There's nothing more luxurious than beautiful bedding, plenty of storage and a delicate mix of textures.
-Make the bedroom welcoming and add warmth with layers of textiles.
+Make the bed room welcoming and add warmth with layers of textiles.

 To create the feeling of a luxe retreat pop a vase of fresh flowers on a drawer or bedside table.
-Express your personality with a unique or handmade wallhanging or fill a blank wall with your favourite art and create a casual vignette with leaning art.
+Express your personality with a unique or handmade wallhanging or fill a blank wall with your favourite artists and create a casual vignette with leaning art.

 Wallpaper, Wood planks and even tile are great ways to add some pizzaz to a bedroom to replace or accentuate your headboard.
 The easiest way is to use peelable wallpaper and peel and stick planks.

-As far as your bedroom is concerned, you should use colours which really make you feel at ease.
+As far as your bedroom is concerned, you should use colours which make you feel at ease.
 Surround yourself by things you love and do not be afraid of showing your passions!

 Simplicity is the key for a bedroom with a peaceful, calm and intimate feeling.
-Careful use of lighting, an opening with an interesting outside view, natural materials for finishes and bed lining, a bedside shelf or table for your goodnight reading.
+Careful use of lighting, an opening with an outside view, natural materials for finishes and bed lining, a bedside shelf or table for your goodnight reading.

 Always plan for more storage space than you think you need.
-We always have more stuff than we think we do, even when we try to declutter with techniques like the Marie Kando method.
+We still have more stuff than we think we do, even when we try to declutter with techniques like the Marie Kando method.
 Suitcases and other large, clunky items usually get left for last in the storage plan: Make sure that you’ve thought about them right at the beginning.
 Otherwise, you may be left with a suitcase sitting in the middle of your beautiful new bedroom.

 A bed with added storage is a great idea to keep the bedroom clutter-free - but first, consider what you want to store and how often you will need access to it.

-For a smaller, compact bedroom.
-Think about adding a large mirror to one of the walls.
+For a smaller, compact bedroom think about adding a large mirror to one of the walls.
 Not only does it make the room feel a lot larger, but it will also reflect the light and generally brighten the space.